 A year later, my dad drove me to the Federal Building in Syracuse, NY, where I passed the test for the General Class license, and became K2DWR.

 I used my call proudly, thru high school and college, during my career and its many re-locations, throughout my marriage, the growth of our children, and into retirement.
 In 2002, I had the opportunity to choose a new call, and since my wife and I had settled down for our retirement into New Hampshire, I made the decision to get a W1-call, and selected W1EBM

 W1EBM is for me a living memorial to W3EBM "3 Empty Beer Mugs" and the strong positive influence that he and amateur radio had on my life.

 The ARRL on-the-air Code Practice transmissions, & my CW QSO's during 1958 - 1960, enabled me to earn Code Proficiency Awards for speeds up to 35 Word Per Minute.
 These awards were earned by listening to the transmission, writing on a pad of paper what is received, mailing the papers to ARRL, and waiting for their official "scoring" of the receiving accuracy, and the granting of the award.

 Some station highlights:

-1958 - 1976 As K2DWR, operated CW 100%, and used wire antennas with a Heathkit DX40 Transmitter and a Hallicrafters SX99 Receiver.
+1958 - 1976 As K2DWR (Upstate NY) operated CW 100%, and used wire antennas with the Heathkit DX40 Transmitter and a Hallicrafters SX99 Receiver.
 (Wow - this receiver sure was an improvement over the Shortwave Broadcast receiver.
 And it took me 1-year of savings from my paper route to get the $150 to buy it.)

 2006 - 2009 Semi-retired & in NH.
 Operated CW 99% using a new ICOM IC756 Pro3 & a 160M Carolina Windom.